Membership

 Step 4 … Present yourself to the full Association at the next club meting for a vote on your application.

 HRSA meetings are currently being held at the Naugatuck Event Center (the old GDC Building) 6 Rubber Avenue, Naugatuck, Conn.
 Meetings convene at 7PM on the first Wednesday of the month.
+If you are voted in and accepted by the General Membership as either a General Member yourself, or an Associate Member, you will pay your annual dues for the year and sit down with a representative of the Executive Committee for an overview of Club by-laws.
+As of March, 2024, club dues for General Members are $50/year and for Associate Members $500/year.

-Probationary Membership
+Probationary General Membership

 Upon your acceptance as a new Probationary Member, you will be briefed by a member of the Executive Committee on the By-Laws of the Association.
 These By-Laws lay out your rights and responsibilities as a Probationary Member.
 Some of which are listed below ….